turtle96/taskell/docs/UserGuide.md

 Example: `add` Do lab homework <i>by</i> Friday <i>by</i> 7pm
 <br>

-The <i>on</i> keyword indicates that the task has to be done on the given date.
+The <i>on</i> prefix indicates that the task has to be done on the given date.
 Any date preceded by this keyword will be stored as a start date.
 <br>
 Format:
 `add` TASK <i>on</i> DATE<br>
 Example: `add` Go for meeting <i>on</i> mon <br>

-The <i>at</i> keyword indicates that the task has to be done at the given time.
+The <i>at</i> prefix indicates that the task has to be done at the given time.
 Any time preceded by this keyword will be stored as a start time.
 <br>
 Format:
 `add` TASK <i>at</i> TIME <br>
 Example: `add` Go for meeting <i>at</i> 3pm <br>

-Having understood the aforementioned behaviors of the <i>by</i>, <i>on</i>, <i>at</i>, <i>from</i> and <i>to</i> keyword, you can fuse them together to form more complex tasks.
+Having understood the aforementioned behaviors of the <i>by</i>, <i>on</i>, <i>at</i>, <i>from</i> and <i>to</i> prefixes, you can fuse them together to form more complex tasks.
 <br>
 Formats:
 - `add` TASK <i>on</i> DATE <i>at</i> TIME <br>